-Management's Discussion and Analysis ("MD&A") for the Year Ended November 30, 2020
+Management's Discussion and Analysis ("MD&A") for the Three Months Ended February 28, 2021

-The following information, prepared as of March 30, 2021, should be read in conjunction with the audited consolidated financial statements of Search Minerals Inc. (the "Company" or "Search") for the year ended November 30, 2020.
-The referenced consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following information, prepared as of April 27, 2021, should be read in conjunction with the unaudited condensed interim consolidated financial statements of Search Minerals Inc. (the "Company" or "Search") for the three months ended February 28, 2021, together with the audited consolidated financial statements of the Company for the year ended November 30, 2020 and the accompanying Management's Discussion and Analysis (the "MD&A") for that fiscal year.
+The referenced unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are expressed in Canadian dollars unless otherwise indicated.